onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

 with a VES domain field block, which is sent with the commonEventHeader when events of that category are generated.

-**ECOMP**.
-Enhanced Control, Orchestration, Management and Policy preceded ONAP and is the name given to AT&T’s instance of the ONAP platform.

 **Epoch**.
 The number of seconds that have elapsed since 00:00:00 \ `Coordinated Universal
 Time <https://en.wikipedia.org/wiki/Coordinated_Universal_Time>`__ (UTC),